-Dr. Jones and his wife, Nansi, have been married for more than 50 years.
-They are blessed with three children and five granddaughters.
-Their sonin-law studied at Westminster Seminary California and is now a pastor in England.
 Dr. Strimple retired in 2001 after 41 years of teaching and was honored as President Emeritus and Professor Emeritus of Systematic Theology.
 In 2003, an endowed Robert B. Strimple Chair of Systematic Theology was established at Westminster Seminary California.
 After studying under John Murray at Westminster Theological Seminary in Philadelphia, Dr. Strimple taught at Eastern Christian Schools in Paterson, New Jersey, Toronto Bible College (now Tyndale University College), and Westminster Theological Seminary in Philadelphia.
 He moved to California in 1979 to serve as the founding dean and first president of WSC.